 I.6.
-Operability requirements for the instrumentation needed for adequate monitoring of the neutron flux for reactor power levels, including startup and shutdown conditions, should be stated.
-These may include stipulations on the use of 32 neutron sources for providing the necessary mini- mum flux level and on the sensitivity of neutron detectors.
-More information is available in Ref.
-Core management and Fuel Handling at Nuclear Power Plant, IAEA Safety Standards Series No. NS-G-2.5 [13].
+Instrumentation needs for adequate monitoring of the neutron flux for reactor power levels, including startup and shutdown conditions, should be stated.
+These may include stipulations on the use of neutron sources for providing the necessary minimum flux level and on the sensitivity of neutron detectors.